harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

     1. **Name** - Edit the deployment step name.
     2. **Timeout** - Set how long you want the Harness delegate to wait for the TAS cloud to respond to API requests before timeout.
     3. **Total Instances** - Set the number or percentage of running instances you want to keep.
     4. **Desired Instances - Old Version** - Set the number or percentage of instances for the previous version of the application you want to keep.
-By default, the application will downsize to the same number as the number of new application instances.
+If this field is left empty, the desired instance count will be the difference between the maximum possible instance count (from the manifest or match running instances count) and the number of new application instances.
     5. Select **Apply Changes**.

 5. Add a **Tanzu Command** step to your stage if you want to execute custom Tanzu commands in this step.